josephharfouch/athanor-server/src/main/paradox/user/grammar_parser.md

        local grammar path =~/athanor/grammar/
        docker grammar path =/opt/docker/grammar/
+       grammar analysis style = reflective

-If Athanor-Server cannot find a grammar path, it will stop, and it should be restarted after tailoring is done to point at a valid grammar path.
+If Athanor-Server cannot find a grammar path or if an invalid analysis style is specified, it will stop, and it should be restarted after tailoring is done to point at a valid grammar path and a valid analysis style.

 You can tailor these values using a property file or by setting environment variables.

 ### Tailoring using the properties file:

-Grammar Path values in the property file have higher precedence over hard-coded values.
+Values in the property file have higher precedence over hard-coded values.

 A sample file is provided in :